terminatorul/openvpn-initscript-slack/README.md

 # OpenVPN connections as system services for Slackware Linux
 Slackware Linux has no specific init script for openvpn and openvpn connections.
-Slackware documentation for openvpn simply suggests to copy paste the content a very simple init script to the appropriate system file.
+Slackware documentation for openvpn suggests to copy/paste the content of a minimal init script to the appropriate system file.

 Here is a more useful init script to start, stop and show openvpn connections for Slackware Linux.